-Total A creage of Community Solar Facility: 20-26 acres Attach a delineated map of the portion of the property on which the community solar facility will be located.
-In the electronic submission, two copies of the delineated map should be provided: 1) as aPDF document, and 2) as a design plan in drawing file format (.dwg) or as a shapefile (.shp), in order to facilitate integration with Geographic Information System (GIS) software.
-Please find attached PDF and .dwg files EDC ele ectric service territory in which the proposed community solar facility is located: (select one) Atlantic City Electric Public Service Electric & Gas project (month Project ted date of project completion (The Applicant should provide a good faith estimate of the date of completion; however, this data is being collected for informational purposes only.): October (1) 2020 (year) (yea The pro posed community solar facility is an existing project VII.
-Cor nmunity Solar Facility Siting 1.
-The proposed community solar project has site control 2.
-The proposed community solar facility is located, in part or in whole, on preserved farmland Yes ✔ No If "Yes," the Application will not be considered by the Board.
+Total Acreage of Property Block and Lots: 55.7 acres Total Acreage of Community Solar Facility: 18-22 acres Attach a delineated map of the portion of the property on which the community solar facility will be located.
+In the electronic submission, two copies of the delineated map should be provided: 1) as a PDF document, and 2) as a design plan in drawing file format (.dwg) or as a shapefile (.shp), in order to facilitate integration with Geographic Information System (GIS) software.
+Please find attached PDF and .dwg files EDC electric service territory in which the proposed community solar facility is located: (s ✓ Atlantic City Electric ☐ Jersey Central Power & Light ☐ Public Service Electric & Gas ☐ Rockland Electric Co. select one) Estimated date of project completion (The Applicant should provide a good faith estimate project completion; however, this data is being collected for informational purposes only. (month) 2020 (year) Project completion is defined pursuant to the definition at N.J.A.C.
+14:8-9.3 as being fully up to and including having subscribers receive bill credits for their subscription to the pro): October v operational, The proposed community solar facility is an existing project XIII. for special from the Board peration and/or VII.
+Community Solar Facility Siting The proposed community solar project has site control ase or option to 2.
+The proposed community solar facility is located, in part or in whole, on prese erved farmland Yes V No If "Yes," the Application will not be considered by the Board. 🗆 Page 8 of